tangrs/synthesiavid2midi/README.md

  * Get the highest quality video possible.
 A 720p video is far more likely to be transcribled accurately than a 480p video.
  * The video should have minimal to no editing and as close to a vanilla screen cap as possible.

+## Limitations

+ * It can't work out successive same key presses very well and may be transcribed as one long note.
+ * Multiple tracks will be mashed into one since it can't decern between track colors